 Do you know the difference?

-Don’t worry, most people won’t!
+Don’t worry; most people won’t!

 Nevertheless, Hemp Oil and Hemp Seed oil are having a huge moment.
 Due to the similar names, there’s a common misunderstanding about how the two differ.
-This is a huge problem because one is classed as medicinal here in Australia, and one is dietary – both come from the same plant, cannabis sativa, but breed for different products.
+This is a huge problem because one is classed as medicinal here in Australia, and one is dietary – both come from the same plant, cannabis Sativa, but breed for different products.

-Today we will clarify the differences, and impart you with up-to-date knowledge and terminology.
+Today we will clarify the differences and impart you with up-to-date knowledge and terminology.
 That way, you can make an educated purchase next time you’re shopping for hemp products.

-Because of this, Hemp Seed Oil is the only type of oil from the cannabis plant that is completely legal in Australia.
+Thus, Hemp Seed Oil is the only type of oil from the cannabis plant that is completely legal in Australia.
 To pass quality control measures, all industrial hemp crops are tested by the State Agricultural Department to ensure THC levels meet strict legal requirements.
 In Australia, licensed Industrial hemp farmers are only permitted to use the seed or stalk unless they have had permission from their state government.